 What is antimicrobial PVC and why does it matter?

-Food industry: It can help maintain a cleaner environment for food preparation, cooking, and storage among hospitality settings and residential kitchens.
-Additionally, antimicrobial PVC can help extend the durability of food containers, kitchenware and cooking tools thus, reducing waste and improving sustainability in the food industry.
+- Food industry: Helps maintain a cleaner environment for food preparation, cooking, and storage in hospitality settings and residential kitchens.
+Additionally, antimicrobial PVC can help extend the durability of food containers, kitchenware and cooking tools, reducing waste and improving sustainability initiatives in the food industry.

-Public transportation: The use of this technology in public transportation can provide a cleaner, fresher environment for passengers and staff, while also offering durability for high-contact, high-traffic surface areas.
+- Public transportation: Can provide a cleaner, fresher environment for passengers and staff while offering enhanced durability for high-contact, high-traffic surface areas.

-Construction: Antimicrobial technology prevents the growth of mold and other microbes in building materials thus, helping to improve the structural integrity of the building and reduce maintenance costs.
+- Construction: Prevents the growth of mold and other microbes in building materials, helping to improve the structural integrity of the building and reducing overall maintenance costs.

 Overall, antimicrobial PVC stays cleaner, lasts longer and delivers enhanced product performance and peace of mind in environments where microbial growth is a concern.